deepset-ai/haystack/docs/_src/api/api/document_store.md

 - `scheme`: 'https' or 'http', protocol used to connect to your elasticsearch instance
 - `ca_certs`: Root certificates for SSL: it is a path to certificate authority (CA) certs on disk.
 You can use certifi package with certifi.where() to find where the CA certs file is located in your machine.
 - `verify_certs`: Whether to be strict about ca certificates
-- `create_index`: Whether to try creating a new index (If the index of that name is already existing, we will just continue in any case)
+- `create_index`: Whether to try creating a new index (If the index of that name is already existing, we will just continue in any case
-- `update_existing_documents`: Whether to update any existing documents with the same ID when adding documents.
-When set as True, any document with an existing ID gets updated.
-                                  If set to False, an error is raised if the document ID of the document being added already exists.
 - `refresh_type`: Type of ES refresh used to control when changes made by a request (e.g. bulk) are made visible to search.
                      If set to 'wait_for', continue only after changes are visible (slow, but safe).
                      If set to 'false', continue directly (fast, but sometimes unintuitive behaviour when docs are not immediately available after ingestion).